For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 - provide English language instruction throughout the Charlotte-Mecklenburg community to meet specific and defined language, employment, and family needs of adult refugees

-Classes are free.
+Refugee classes are free.

 English Courses for Refugees